 - A. Structure - 1.
 The CCAC is convened on behalf of the Provost by the Senior Vice Provost for Academic Planning and Assessment. - The CCAC is composed of faculty members representing each academic school and college and the Libraries, as well as a representative from the Boulder Faculty Assembly (BFA).
 The College of Arts & Sciences is represented by one faculty member from each of its divisions.
 The Graduate School is not represented except in special cases as described below. - a.
 Eligible faculty include tenured and tenure-track faculty and teaching faculty with multi-year appointments.
 A faculty member who serves in an administrative position below the level of a dean or College of Arts & Sciences divisional dean is eligible to be a member of the committee. - b.
-Members are appointed, upon recommendation of the respective school, college, or Libraries dean, by the Senior Vice Provost for Academic Planning and Assessment on behalf of the Provost. - c.
+Members are appointed by the Senior Vice Provost for Academic Planning and Assessment on behalf of the Provost, upon recommendation of the BFA or of respective school, college, College of Arts & Sciences division, or Libraries dean.1 - c.
 A dean of a school, a college, a College of Arts & Sciences division, or the Libraries may also designate an administrator who is not a faculty member, such as an assistant dean, to serve in an advisory capacity as a non-voting member of the committee. - d.
-The dean of the Graduate School, at their discretion, may recommend a faculty member to serve as a temporary voting member or an administrator to serve in a temporary advisory capacity to the committee when the committee is reviewing or discussing curriculum above the baccalaureate level. - e.
-The Senior Vice Provost or designee chairs the committee ex officio but is not a voting member of the committee. - 3.
-The chair of the CCAC will designate a Common Curriculum subcommittee of at least five voting members. - a.
-The chair of the CCAC may also designate non-voting advisory members, as defined above, to serve on the Common Curriculum subcommittee. - b.
-The chair of the CCAC or designee chairs the Common Curriculum subcommittee ex officio but is not a voting member of the subcommittee. - 4.
-The chair of the committee may organize other ad hoc subcommittees as deemed necessary by the committee or as requested by the Provost.
+The dean of the Graduate School, at their discretion, may recommend a faculty member to serve as a temporary voting member and/or an administrator to serve in a temporary non-voting advisory capacity to the committee when the committee is reviewing or discussing curriculum above the baccalaureate level. - e.
+The committee is co-chaired by the Senior Vice Provost for Academic Planning and Assessment and by a faculty co-chair, typically the BFA representative.
+If the BFA representative is unable to serve as faculty co-chair, the committee will elect a faculty co-chair from among the voting members.
+The faculty co-chair is a voting member of the committee.
+The Senior Vice Provost or designee serves on the committee ex officio but is not a voting member of the committee.2